nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets-filters.md

 ---
-title: "Snippets Filters"
+title: "Use the SnippetsFilter API"
 weight: 800
 toc: true
 docs: "DOCS-000"
 ---

-Learn how to use Snippets with the `SnippetsFilter` API.
+This topic introduces Snippets and how to implement them using the `SnippetsFilter` API.
+It provides an example of how to use a Snippet for rate limiting, and how to investigate errors caused by misconfiguration.

+---

 ## Overview